SalShk/REGENIE-GENE_Association_Analysis_Results_UKB_450K/README.md

 ## Introduction
-Briefly, when run using the instructions below, this code will achieve the following from UKB-450K-WES REGENIE-GENE trait association results files as input files:
+Briefly, when run using the instructions below, this code will achieve the following from UKB-450K-WES REGENIE GENE-TRANSCRIPT burden association results files as input files:

 * For each variant class (e.g. LoF, Missense etc.) extract each genes transcript burden across all chromosomes (1-24) from REGENIE-GENE association output.
+    # New update - additional variant classes have been added to the regenie pipeline.
+Please check the list found on GOCT Teams channel, in the WIKI page.

 * Generate summary tables for each variant class and MAF cut-off filter (MAF<0.1%, and MAF<0.01%).
 * Generate master tables for each MAF cut-off filter across all variant classed combined.
-* Generate top hits (log10P=5) tables for each MAF cut-off filter with variant class labelled.
+    # Update: Generate top hits (log10P=4) tables for each MAF cut-off filter with variant class labelled.
 * Generate top hits tables for each variant class with MAF<0.1%.
 * Generate 'test-failed' directory where there were errors in running the burden/single variant test, with list of gene/transcript/masks which failed.
 * Generate a master file for all single variant association results.